turretcss/turretcss/docs/base/container.md

 ## About

-Content wrapper with `max-width` set at differing sizes at various media query breakpoints.
+Default `.container` width property definition element with responsive breakpoints.

 By default the container has `--container-gutter` padding applied to the left and right of the container `<div>`.